 4. Kanji Study

 So like most Japanese studyers, kanji is a major weakness of mine, and has cost me many retakes of the JLPT, admittedly.
-I just started using this app the last time I was in Osaka, because I really wanted to level up my kanji reading skills.
-I will say that the full version of this app is $10, but I would say that – for those serious about kanji, and for those who are disciplined enough to utilize it to its full potential – it is a price worth paying.
+I just started using this app, because I really wanted to level up my kanji reading skills.
+I will say that the full version of this app is about $12, but I’ve bought it, and I would say that – for those serious about kanji, and for those who are disciplined enough to utilize it to its full potential – it is a price worth paying.

 I love how this app is organized by school grade, meaning that we work in the official, standardized Japanese system, and that we work from easy to harder.
 For each grade, there is a flashcard study, a multiple choice quiz, and writing challenges for the masochistic.
 Outside the school-grade decks, however, there is a lot of customization that can be done, too, with the paid version; such as making your own decks for those pesky kanji you always seems to get wrong but you just want to move onto the next grade so it sticks around and you can keep practicing it untilyoueventuallymasterthehelloutofitorforgetaboutitamonthlater (inhale).
 We all have those kanji, I’m sure.